 The Marshall Stanmore and Marshall Stanmore II with Alexa inside both sound quite good, but couldn't match the top performers.
 We scored these speakers even with the Bose SoundTouch 10, but they have very different sound profiles.
 The Marshall models, true to their heritage, have treble and bass characteristics that are ideal for listening to guitar-heavy music.
 If you'd mostly like to listen to Led Zeppelin and Jimi Hendrix this is a great speaker.
 However, the Bose SoundTouch 10's sound is a bit more well rounded, and does justice to a wider range of musical styles.

 While home wireless speakers are generally simple devices, certain touches can make some easier to use than others.
 This is particularly true if you want to link multiple speakers together.
 Having a separate remote control can also be helpful if you want to connect the speaker to a smart device like Alexa or Google home.
 That way you don't have to yell, "Alexa, volume up," twelve times when you're favorite jam starts playing.
 We tested user friendliness by using, adjusting, tinkering, and playing with all of our speakers side-by-side, paying close attention to how easy it was to complete both basic and more advanced tasks.

 Smart Home Compatibility

 Any speaker with a physical line in can generally be connected to a smart home device, though you may have to wake the speaker up periodically to make sure it actually makes noise when you talk to your smart home device.
-The only speakers we tested without physical line ins are the two Sonos Speakers.
+The only speaker we tested without a physical line in is the Sonos PLAY:1.

 All Sonos and Bose speakers offer Alexa skills that allow them to work seamlessly with Alexa devices.
 Sonos's software also allows you to control the speakers with a Google Home device.
 Additionally, the Sonos ONE and the Bose Home Speaker 500 now have both Amazon Alexa and Google Home built-in, you just have to choose which assistant you prefer in the device's settings.